-At Hummersea Primary School we have appointed two Deputy Designated Leads, who are part of the safeguarding team.
+At Hummersea Primary School we have appointed three Deputy Designated Leads, who are part of the safeguarding team; Claire Grainger, Sarah Whalley and Emily Muscroft.
 These individuals are trained to the same standard as the Designated Safeguarding Lead.
-Whilst the activities of the Designated Safeguarding Lead can be delegated to appropriately trained deputies the ultimate lead responsibility for child protection will not be delegated and remains with the Designated Safeguarding Lead.
-Any deputies should be trained to the same standard as the Designated Safeguarding Leadand the role should be explicit in their job description.
+Whilst the activities of the Designated Safeguarding Lead can be gelegated to appropriately trained deputies, the ultimate lead responsibility for child protection will not be delegated and remains with the Designated Safeguarding Lead.
 However, if there is an immediate safeguarding concern and the Designated Safeguarding Leads are unavailable please seek immediate support via the Multi Agency Children's Hub (01642 130 700).